jmzvillarreal/scRNAseq_hands_on/README.md

 save.image(file = "scRNAseq.RData")
 ```

-# Leverage on the scRNAseq findings to study project them on bulk study
+# Leverage on the scRNAseq findings to project them on bulk study
-# To do so we will extract cell population markers and use those as gene signatures
+# To do so, we will extract cell population markers and use those as gene signatures

 ```r
 # Filter cell population markers by adjusted p-value (e.g., p_adj < 0.05)